hashicorp/terraform-ls/docs/language-clients.md

 It is assumed that paths to these folders will be provided as part of `workspaceFolders` in the `initialize` request per LSP.

+## Code Actions

+The server implements a set of opt-in code actions which perform different actions for the user.
+The code action request is sent from the client to the server to compute commands for a given text document and range.
+These commands are typically code fixes to either fix problems or to beautify/refactor code.

+### Format Document

+The server will format a given document according to Terraform formatting conventions.

+This action is available as `source.formatAll.terraform-ls` for clients which configure actions globally (such as Sublime Text LSP) and as `source.formatAll` for clients which allow languageID or server specific configuration (such as VS Code).

 ## Code Lens

 ### Reference Counts (opt-in)